 A cozy, laidback meal at a diner is the perfect thing to do with kids.
 Luna Park Cafe in West Seattle is particularly kid-friendly.
 See our full list of the best Seattle diners.

 Discovery Park is Seattle’s largest city park.
-It has a beach where you can explore tide pools, lots of trails for easy hiking, and the Daybreak Star Indian Cultural Center.
+It has a playground, a beach where you can explore tide pools, lots of trails for easy hiking, and the Daybreak Star Indian Cultural Center.

 Gas Works Park has one of the best views in Seattle.
 Go there any time of year to fly a kite, or pack a picnic if it’s really nice out.
 Just keep in mind that the nicer the weather, the more crowded the small park will be.